Shavuot

 Coloured papercut in mixed technique depicting symbols pertinent to Judaism and nature.
 The inscription reads: "Yom Chag Ha Shavuot Ha Zeh".
 In the Jewish Museum of Switzerland's collection.

-Shavuot (from שָׁבוּעוֹת), or Shvues (in some Ashkenazi usage), is a Jewish holiday, one of the biblically ordained Three Pilgrimage Festivals.
+Shavuot (from שָׁבוּעוֹת), Shavuos or Shvues (in some Ashkenazi usage), is a Jewish holiday, one of the biblically ordained Three Pilgrimage Festivals.
 It occurs on the sixth day of the Hebrew month of Sivan; in the 21st century, it may fall anywhere between May 15 and June 14 on the Gregorian calendar.

 Shavuot marked the wheat harvest in the Land of Israel in the Hebrew Bible according to Exodus 34:22.
-Rabbinic tradition teaches that the date also marks the revelation of the Ten Commandments to Moses and the Israelites at Mount Sinai, which, according to the tradition of Orthodox Judaism, occurred at this date in 1312BCE. or in 1313 BCE.
+Rabbinic tradition teaches that the date also marks the revelation of the Ten Commandments to Moses and the Israelites at Mount Sinai, which, according to the tradition of Orthodox Judaism, occurred at this date in 1312 or 1313 BCE.

 The word Shavuot means 'weeks' in Hebrew and marks the conclusion of the Counting of the Omer.
 Its date is directly linked to that of Passover; the Torah mandates the seven-week Counting of the Omer, beginning on the second day of Passover, to be immediately followed by Shavuot.
 This counting of days and weeks is understood to express anticipation and desire for the giving of the Torah.
 On Passover, the people of Israel were freed from their enslavement to Pharaoh; on Shavuot, they were given the Torah and became a nation committed to serving God.

 While Shavuot is sometimes referred to as Pentecost (in Πεντηκοστή) due to its timing fifty days after the first day of Passover, it is not the same celebration as the Christian Pentecost or Whitsun, which comes fifty days after Easter.
+(Note: The Christian observance of Pentecost is a different holiday, but was based on a New Testament event that happened around the gathering of Jesus's followers on this Jewish holiday (Acts of the Apostles 2:1 and following).)
 That said, the two festivals are related, as the first Day of Pentecost, related in the Acts of the Apostles, is said to have happened on Shavuot.

 Shavuot is traditionally celebrated in Israel for one day, where it is a public holiday, and for two days in the diaspora.